 We do not currently have volunteer opportunities for non-veterans.
 We require that all our volunteers be military veterans in order to build trust and connect with the soldiers and veterans they serve on a deeper level.

 Yes.
-As long as you are a veteran of any era, you are eligible to be a Volunter Veteran.
+Veterans of any era are eligible to be Buddy-to-Buddy volunteers.
 Many of our volunteers are Vietnam, Korea, and Desert Storm-era veterans.

 I’m currently in the National Guard, can I volunteer with the program?